→ Start Here ←

 June 2016 – My mom asks if I want to hike the Inca Trail and visit Machu Picchu!
 I instantly say yes!
 The first available permit date is October 31st.
 I book it.
 Time to plan.

 August 2016 – What do I do until I leave for Peru in October?
 I decide I’m going to Europe.
 I book a flight using credit card points.
 I leave in 21 days.
 It just got real.
 August 22nd → The adventure begins!
 Since then I’ve solo-traveled through Portugal, Spain, Italy, Iceland, Peru, Bolivia, Thailand, Laos, Cambodia, Vietnam, Myanmar, Malaysia, Indonesia, Singapore, Egypt & United Arab Emirates (as of June 2018).
 And we’re just getting started…

 How do you pay for this?
 Do your parents give you money?

 No, my parents do not give me money.
-While that would be awesome, I don’t think I would learn anything about hard work, responsibility, saving, budgeting, etc. if my trips were funded by them.
-I also wouldn’t appreciate the value of a dollar nearly as much.
+While that would be awesome, I don’t think I would learn anything about hard work, responsibility, saving, budgeting, etc. I also wouldn’t appreciate the value of a dollar nearly as much.
 I must admit that my mom tries to sneakily buy me things that she knows I wouldn’t normally spend money on (like clothes) and my dad tries to sneak a few $20s into my bag.
 So for that, thanks mom and dad!

 I saved a ton of money before traveling and worked a handful of odd jobs such as SAT tutoring and driving for Uber!
 Yes, I could be your driver one day hehe.
 I also cut back on expenses, moved in with my parents, and sold my belongings on eBay and Craigslist.